priyanatani34073407-spec/quiz-game-python/README.md

 A desktop quiz application built with Python and Tkinter that tests programming knowledge through interactive multiple-choice questions.

-A modern **Python GUI Quiz Application** built using Tkinter.
-This app presents multiple-choice questions with a timer, difficulty levels, and score tracking.
+A modern Python GUI Quiz Application built using Tkinter with timer, difficulty levels, score tracking, and high score system.

 It is designed as a **beginner-to-intermediate Python project** to demonstrate GUI development, logic building, and user interaction.